AlexSG29/AlexSG29/README.md

 [Visit my portfolio](https://alexsgportfolio.netlify.app)

-Welcome to my GitHub profile!
-I'm an engineer with a passion for coding, technology, and continuous learning.
-Here, you'll find my projects, collaborations, and some of the cool stuff I'm working on.

 ## 🚀 About Me

 - 👯 Looking to collaborate on Python, Django and fullstack web development projects, both front and backend.